 Walmart uses a point system where workers are penalized with a disciplinary “point” for every absence.
 They also get points for being late to work or leaving a shift early.
-Once they hit a certain number of points, workers are automatically fired—no questions asked.
+Workers are automatically fired once they hit a certain number of points—no questions asked.

 So what’s the problem with this system?
 Walmart routinely gives penalty points to employees who miss work for legitimate medical reasons, including workers with disabilities who are advised by their doctor to stay home from work.
 Workers who need to care for family members—even seriously ill children—also receive points.
 Workers call it “pointing out” when they are fired.

 Disciplining and penalizing workers for medical absences is not only unethical and unjust: it is also a flagrant violation of the Americans with Disabilities Act (ADA) and, in many circumstances, the Family and Medical Leave Act (FMLA).
 These two federal laws, along with dozens of similar state and local laws, protect workers in these very circumstances—some of America’s most vulnerable workers who desperately need to earn a living and are just trying to support their families.
 The report follows a charge of discrimination that A Better Balance (ABB) filed with the Equal Employment Opportunity Commission charging Walmart with a nationwide pattern of punishing employees suffering from medical needs and disabilities through its point system.